Pyruvate dehydrogenase (PDH) subunit E1 beta monoclonal antibody

 UniProt Number: P11177

-Alternate Names: Pyruvate dehydrogenase E1 component subunit beta, mitochondrial (Short name=PDHE1-B)
+Alternate Names: Pyruvate dehydrogenase E1 component subunit beta, PDHE1-B, PDHB, PDHE1B

 Structure and Function: The pyruvate dehydrogenase complex contains three different subunits including the pyruvate dehydrogenase E1 subunit.
 The PDH complex is responsible for catalyzing the formation of acetyl-CoA and CO2 from pyruvate.